phalcon-orphanage/docs/en/reference/volt.rst

       Name: {{ name }} Value: {{ value }}
     {% endfor %}

-Additionally, an "if" evaluation can be optionally set:
+An "if" evaluation can be optionally set:

 .. code-block:: html+jinja